-Reports say the device will feature wireless charging and data transfer technology, with a display designed to hide the front camera and Face ID components.
+Reports say the device will use wireless charging and data transfer technology, with a screen designed to hide the front camera and Face ID components.
 According to Bloomberg expert Mark Gurman, the iPhone 17 Air is expected to kick off this design revolution this year.

 An idea for the future iPhone

-In his report, Gurman said Apple is planning to remove the USB-C port that is currently standard on its products, creating an iPhone without ports at all.
-This fits with Apple, which is known for controversial design decisions that are later supported.
-The most notable example is the removal of the headphone jack to help Apple develop the iPhone X with an all-screen design.
+In his report, Gurman said Apple is planning to remove the USB-C port that is currently standard on its products, creating a completely portless iPhone.
+This is in line with Apple, which is known for controversial design decisions that are later supported, most notably the removal of the headphone jack to help Apple develop the iPhone X with an all-screen design.

 Apple remains cautious with portless iPhone